-If you are looking for a longer tour and want to visit all the popular tourist destinations in the country, you can try our Kathmandu Pokhara Chitwan Tour - 9 days.
+If you are looking for a longer tour and want to visit all the popular tourist destinations in the country, you can try our Kathmandu Pokhara Chitwan Tour.
 Some other Nepal adventures you may be interested in - Nepal Multi Adventure Holiday - 11 days, Ghorepani Poon Hill Trek - 7 days, Everest Base Camp Helicopter Tour - 1 day and Everest Base Camp Trek - 14 days.
 For a complete Himalayan cultural tour visit the cultural gems of both Nepal and Bhutan by booking our popular Nepal and Bhutan Tour - 9 days.

 Departure Time: 9 AM